 You are required to attend class.
 Instructors will take attendance during each class.

-While we understand that many students have very busy summer schedules, you should not enroll in classes that conflict with commitments that would require you to miss any days of class.
-Brown Pre-College courses are intensive learning experiences where you will spend three hours in class each weekday.
+While we understand that many students have very busy summer schedules, you should not enroll in classes that conflict with commitments that would require you to miss any days of class, including the first day of class due to late arrival or the last day of class due to early departure Brown Pre-College courses are intensive learning experiences where you will spend three hours in class each weekday.
 Absence within your course may result in dismissal from the program and you would not be eligible for a refund or a CeCertificate of Completion.
 Missing classes jeopardizes your ability to engage successfully and complete coursework and since many classes also involve group work, not attending classes can negatively impact the learning experience of other students in your class.

 Outside of Class Expectations

-You will be expected to complete at least 2 to 3 hours of homework each day.
-This work may include readings, group projects, writing assignments and presentations.
+You will be expected to complete at least 2 to 3 hours of homework daily.
+This work may include readings, group projects, research, writing assignments and/or presentations.

 Academic Resources